 Canning low-acid foods like meats, poultry, seafood, and most vegetables (except tomatoes) requires special attention.
-These foods are such a natural part of meal planning that preserving them ensures an economical and well-balanced diet throughout the year.
+These foods are such a natural part of meal planning that preserving them in canning jars ensures an economical and well-balanced diet throughout the year.
 However, because these foods lack the level of acidity needed to prevent spoilage, low-acid foods MUST be processed at a temperature of 240°F for the recipe-established time.
 Pressure canning is the only way to fresh preserve at those temperature levels.

 TIP: Recipes that combine high-acid foods, such as tomatoes, with low-acid foods, such as vegetables or meats, are considered low-acid foods.

-1. Pre-heat your Ball® canning jars in hot (180°F) water.
-Keeping jars hot prevents them from
+1. Preheat your Ball® canning jars in hot (180°F) water.
+Keeping jars for canning hot prevents them from breaking when filled with hot food.
+Leave lids and bands at room temperature for easy handling (see tip at bottom).

 2. Add 2-3 inches of water to your pressure canner.
 Bring to a simmer (180°F).